raydiak/Inline-Lua/README.md

 Calls the named global function with @args, and returns any resulting value(s).

-To compile Lua code for subsequent use, pass it as a global function definition to the .run method, then use .call to execute it.

 #### method get-global (Str:D $name)

-Returns the value stored in the named global Lua variable.
+Returns the value stored in the named global variable.

 #### method set-global (Str:D $name, $value)

-Sets the value of the named global Lua variable.
+Sets the value of the named global variable.

 ### Inline::Lua::Object